Garden of Delete: Background and recording

-Following the release of his 2013 album, R Plus Seven, and work on several side projects, Lopatin was unexpectedly invited to support the American alternative rock bands Nine Inch Nails and Soundgarden on their 2014 joint amphitheater tour as a replacement for the American group Death Grips.
-With the permission of Nine Inch Nails' frontman, Trent Reznor, Lopatin performed half-hour opening sets of self-described "cyberdrone" to surprised and vexed arena rock crowds.
-The tour reunited him with the grunge music of his teenage years, and prompted him to re-engage with his memories of adolescence and puberty, which he described as "pretty traumatic".
+Following the release of his 2013 debut on Warp, R Plus Seven, Daniel Lopatin was invited to support the American alternative rock bands Nine Inch Nails and Soundgarden on their 2014 joint amphitheater tour as a replacement for the American group Death Grips after they had unexpectedly announced their disbandment.
+With the approval of Nine Inch Nails' frontman Trent Reznor and Soundgarden's guitarist Kim Thayil, Lopatin performed half-hour opening sets of self-described "cyberdrone" to surprised and vexed arena rock crowds.
+The tour prompted him to revisit the grunge music of his teenage years, evoking his memories of adolescence and puberty, which he described as "pretty traumatic".

-After completing the tour and returning to Brooklyn, Lopatin rented a small, windowless basement studio and began sketching new material.
-Wanting to experiment with pop music, he initially conceived Garden of Delete in its untitled form as an album incorporating and manipulating samples of unheard vocal outtakes from singers such as Justin Bieber and Taylor Swift, which he speculated as being "cold-cut ends" and "dollar-fifty-a-pound bullshit".
-Unable to contact any managers, he chose to "just pretend to be them", and the initial concept was disregarded in favor of new themes of "dealing with puberty and how your pubescent body is essentially the staging area for all this mutation".
-The project's main inspirations included the video hosting service Vevo, satellite radio stations oriented around heavy metal such as Ozzy's Boneyard and Lithium, and the work of the French philosopher Julia Kristeva, in particular her influential 1980 work Powers of Horror.
-About the latter, Lopatin explained, [Kristeva] talks about the abject things that come out that we have desire to see.
+After completing the tour and returning to Brooklyn, Lopatin rented a small, windowless basement studio and began working on sketches for an album.
+Wanting to experiment with pop music, he initially conceived Garden of Delete in its untitled form as a project incorporating and manipulating samples of unheard vocal outtakes from singers such as Justin Bieber and Taylor Swift, which he speculated as being "cold-cut ends" and "dollar-fifty-a-pound bullshit".
+Unable to contact any managers, he chose to "just pretend to be them", and the initial concept was mostly discarded in favor of new themes of "dealing with puberty and how your pubescent body is essentially the staging area for all this mutation".
+The project's main inspirations included the style of curation on the pop music video hosting service Vevo, satellite radio stations oriented around heavy metal such as Ozzy's Boneyard and Lithium, and the critical theory of the French philosopher Julia Kristeva, in particular her influential 1980 work Powers of Horror.
+In his own summary of the latter, Lopatin explained that [Kristeva] talks about the abject things that come out that we have desire to see.
 So the things that we try to contain within us is like this pre-semiotic reality and society is the way we want to present ourselves [...]
 And yet, when the stuff comes out — like, you sneeze and you kind of want to look at the napkin for a second [...]
 So I started thinking, that's a good formal constraint, like how do I kind of vaguely represent things that leak or things that are kind of disgusting but still seductive?
-Lopatin was additionally inspired by an exhibition by the American visual artist and earlier collaborator Jacob Ciocci that featured a virtual Max/MSP instrument which played minuscule clips from a multitude of amateur metal drummers sourced from YouTube to orient his new music around drums, as his work had previously focused solely on melodies.
-The isolated recording environment equally encouraged an abrasive and dense sound compared with Oneohtrix Point Never's earlier releases, with Lopatin saying, "I was making pretty aggressive, nihilistic stuff early on and kind of went away from that for a bit.
-In some ways I feel like I’m back now."
+Lopatin was additionally inspired by an exhibition by the American visual artist and earlier collaborator Jacob Ciocci, featuring a virtual Max/MSP instrument which sporadically played minuscule clips from a multitude of amateur metal drummers sourced from YouTube.
+He aimed to orient his new music around drums, as his work had previously focused solely on melodies.
+The isolated recording environment equally encouraged an abrasive and dense sound compared with his earlier work, with Lopatin saying that he "was making pretty aggressive, nihilistic stuff early on and kind of went away from that for a bit.
+In some ways I feel like I'm back now."